- Who We Are

 Poor people living in informal settlements such as Korogocho in Nairobi County are disproportionately vulnerable to these hazards.
-At the same time, there can be a low level of awareness about climate change in these communities, as well as about possible adaptive measures for mitigating its impacts.
+At the same time, there can be a low level of awareness about climate change in these communities and possible adaptive measures for mitigating its impacts.
 In Korogocho, the lack of awareness stems from a lack of access to information and resources.
 Local climate awareness programs are generally limited to the literate and economically able, while many community residents are semi-literate, and most are poor.

-Hope Raisers, with support from the Cities Alliance Innovation Programme, has contributed to address these issues through its project, Future Yetu, meaning Our Future.
-The project, which is coming to an end, has raised local awareness of climate change vulnerabilities in Korogocho and has also supported residents to innovate community-based approaches for adapting to future challenges.
+With support from the Cities Alliance Innovation Programme, Hope Raisers has contributed to addressing these issues through its project, Future Yetu, meaning Our Future.
+The project has raised local awareness of climate change vulnerabilities in Korogocho and has also supported residents to innovate community-based approaches for adapting to future challenges.

 The project began with a baseline survey to gauge awareness, vulnerabilities, and risks and to prioritise the community's concerns.
 From the issues identified in the survey, the Future Yetu team developed an innovative, multi-faceted approach that combines the creative arts, digital tools, peer-to-peer outreach, community participation, and enhanced communications with local government.

-In the next phase, the project intends to venture into the production of arts and crafts, jewellery, and more value-added products using recycled waste from the Dandora dump site.
+In the next phase, the project intends to produce arts and crafts, jewellery, and more value-added products using recycled waste from the Dandora dumpsite.
 Future Yetu 2 will operate as a consortium that includes Korogocho Climate Change Adaptation Committee, Hope Raisers, and additional partners.

 This 4-page final report provides an overview of the project, its achievements, key lessons learned, and future steps.